Harcourt Potter

 to develop an accurate cost structure, and personally oversaw those maintaining

-that system for two transitional years for the
+that system for two transitional years for the company.

 EASTERN